UKHomeOffice/callisto-auth-keycloak/README.md

 ## Using Keycloak locally

 It is suggested to run Keycloak from within [callisto-localdev solution](https://github.com/UKHomeOffice/callisto-localdev).
-When used like that, it doesn't need any configuration to start development.
+When run within the localdev solution, it doesn't need any configuration to start development.
 However, it is possible to run Keycloak manually (check below section).

 ### Running Keycloak manually